edgelesssys/docs.edgeless.systems/marblerun/deployment/on-prem.md

 #### Updates

 As with any modern technology, Intel SGX has been affected by security vulnerabilities.
 Intel addresses these vulnerabilities by updating the microcode of CPUs, changing the hardware of new CPUs, and updating the system software.
 Each microcode update that patches an SGX vulnerability requires a BIOS update.
-During remote attestation, it is checked that the microcode of the CPU which is deployed by the BIOS is up to date.
+During remote attestation, it's checked that the microcode of the CPU which is deployed by the BIOS is up to date.
 The microcode and platform enclaves are commonly called the platform `Trusted Computing Base (TCB)`.

 If your BIOS/firmware is outdated, you will see errors as `Platform TCB (2) is not up-to-date (oe_result_t=OE_TCB_LEVEL_INVALID)` during remote attestation procedures.